GuizzyisbackV2LOL/-ebolaman-python-version/README.md

 To run the C# code, you'll need the .NET SDK installed on your system.
 The .NET SDK includes everything you need to build and run C# applications.
 You can download the .NET SDK from the official .NET website: https://dotnet.microsoft.com/download

+this just a copy bin for the people coming from https://www.youtube.com/@ebolaman_ newest video and want to copy the code please again use this for fun not for harmful stuff thanks.